Perform 1-2 rounds or more . You should feel warm and/or break a light sweat from this.

 Here you will have 6 exercises (or stations if you prefer to set them up that way).
 I recommend doing 3-5 workouts per week and 3-4 sets per exercise.
 As for reps, my general rule is 8-12 “Quality Reps” (what that means is I care more about your form and technique than how many reps you can do).

-- 1 Leg Hip Bridge (Lay on your back, and lift one leg up so that your thighs remain parallel.
-Squeeze your glutes, and drive through the heel of your own leg.
+5. 1 Leg Hip Bridge (Lay on your back, and lift one leg up so your thighs remain parallel.
+Squeeze your glutes, and drive through the heel of your leg.
 You should feel this in the working glute/hamstring, NOT the low back.)

-- Bird Dog (From a Push-Up Position lift up one arm and the opposite leg hold for 2-3 seconds then switch.
+6. Bird Dog (From a Push-Up Position, lift one arm and the opposite leg and hold for 2-3 seconds, then switch.
 Don’t let the shoulders or hips rotate, and keep a nice flat back and neutral spine.)

-*If you would like to do this workout as stations, click on the button below to access the timer.
+*If you would like to do this workout as station, click on the button below to access the timer.

 Youth B and Up:

-- Weighted Pullups or Explosive Pull-ups (On a pullup bar or rings, and with as little kipping as possible, explosively pullup so that your sternum comes close to the bar or to hand level on the rings.
+1. Weighted Pullups or Explosive Pull-ups (On a pull-up bar or rings, and with as little kipping as possible, explosively pull up so that your sternum comes close to the bar or to hand level on the rings.
 Lower slowly and repeat.
-Initiate the movement with your back and arms rather than by swinging and kipping.
-It may help to think about pulling your elbows back at the top of the movement.
+Initiate the movement with your back and arms rather than swinging and kipping.
+It may help to think about pulling your elbows back at the movement’s top.

-- Pushups or Ballistic Pushups or Triceps Triforce (8 reps bench elevated skull crushers(goal is to get elbows below wrist), 8 reps standard bodyweight, 8 reps pause close-grip pushups)
+2. Pushups or Ballistic Pushups or Triceps Triforce (8 reps bench elevated skull crushers(goal is to get elbows below the wrist), 8 reps standard bodyweight, 8 reps pause close-grip pushups)

-- Nordic Hamstring Curl or Bridges (Hamstring focused- place your feet on a chair or couch, drive your heels into the chair and squeeze your glutes.
-You should feel the majority of the contraction (aka the burn in your hamstrings (hold for 5-15s) or Another alternative to this would be with the floor sliders (you can use some towels for hard floors or plates if you’re on carpet) With heels firmly planted slide all the way out until your butt almost touches the floor, hold for a sec, and then come back up)
+4. Nordic Hamstring Curl or Bridges (Hamstring focused- place your feet on a chair or couch, drive your heels into the chair, and squeeze your glutes.
+You should feel the majority of the contraction (aka the burn in your hamstrings (hold for 5-15s).
+Another alternative would be with the floor sliders (you can use some towels for hard floors or plates if you’re on carpet).
+With heels firmly planted, slide all the way out until your butt almost touches the floor, hold for a sec, and then come back up)

 Kettlebells

-I’m adding this in here for those older kids that would like to kick up the intensity.
-I have a lower body focus one and an upper body focused one.
+I’m adding this here for those older kids who want to kick up the intensity.
+I have a lower body focus one and an upper body-focused one.
 Click on the button below to access the timer.

 Hangboarding

 This week, you won’t see any change from last week.
-We will continue this for another week to see how everyone feels before we change things up.
+We will continue this for another week to see how everyone feels before changing things.
 Remember, when it comes to hanging, listen to your body as you progress through the workouts.
 If you can’t finish a set, end the workout.
 Going too long, too heavy, or too fast, is a recipe for injury.

-This section of the workout is only for the older more experienced team members (or if one of us coaches gave you permission to do this).
+This workout section is only for the older, more experienced team members (or if one of us coaches permits you to do this).

 Below, you will find 2 buttons, each leading to videos I posted in week 1 (I hope you watched them).